3 min read

 • Using fun and humour to keep things light and remove awkward power dynamics.

 To make the shift, think about what your people care most about and how to provide opportunities for them to bring that into their work.
-Laugh more, don't take everything so seriously and keep a big-picture perspective about the true importance of tasks and projects.
+Laugh more, don't take everything so seriously, and keep a big-picture perspective about the true importance of tasks and projects.

 Which brings me to tip two...

 If this is you, and you're facing a constant barrage of niggles, take some space to reflect on what some of the key themes are.
-If you're always putting out the same fires or solving the same issues, dig deeper to determine what might be causing them before jumping into the fray.
+If you're constantly putting out the same fires or solving the same issues, dig deeper to determine what might be causing them before jumping into the fray.

 If you have one staff member who's always making the same mistake, open up a frank and supportive conversation about the process they're using or the information they're missing.
 If you're always picking up late or urgent communication, investigate whether your expectations are clear or whether you're providing enough information early on.